tinohertlein/timesheet-wizard/docs/05_building_block_view.md

 - **import**: the timesheet, that can be fetched via the Clockify-API in json-format, is modelled in a very generic way and does not fit my use-cases.
 Therefor, this module is responsible to fetch the json from Clockify, transform it to the domain model of the Timesheet-Wizard and signal a successful import.
-- **export**: this module is responsible for transforming the model created by `import` and generating an XLSX, PDF or CSV file from that data.
-The XLSX, PDF and CSV files then are stored on in some cloud storage, where they are available for a manual download.
+- **export**: this module is responsible for transforming the model created by `import` by generating an XLSX, PDF or CSV file from that data.
+The XLSX, PDF and CSV files then are stored in some cloud storage, where they are available for a manual download.
-- **shared**: this module contains code that is shared by the two business modules.
+- **shared**: this module contains code that is shared by the two business modules, like e.g. the domain model.

 ## Level 3

-Each of the modules follows a domain-centric Ports & Adapters architecture.
+Both business modules follow a domain-centric Ports & Adapters architecture.
 As the architecture of both modules is very similar, only the packages in general are documented here.
 The subtle differences between the modules will be visible in the code immediately on the package level.